 Winners

-Lancashire Village This year's Lancashire Best Kept Village Competition has now come to an end.
+This year's Lancashire Best Kept Village Competition has now come to an end.
 Over the spring and summer we looked forward to hearing from and assessing the village entries for 'Best Kept Village' and 'Outstanding Features' from across the county and to progressing this year's competition.
-The 2024 competition had 42 entries and 17 villages were put forward to second round judging ahead of the final round (10 villages, 2 from each category).
+The 2025 competition had 48 entries and 21 villages were put forward to second round judging ahead of the final round (10 villages, 2 from each category).
+Nearly 300 Outstanding Features were nominated across 16 categories.
+In total some 60 villages, hamlets and urban communities participated in the 2025 competition.

-Winners of this year's competition were announced at Presentation Event at Eaves Hall on 14th October with final judging and the presentation of awards.
-Entrants can be found here.
+Winners of this year's competition were announced at Presentation Event at Eaves Hall on 13th October with final judging and the presentation of awards undertaken by David E Cam DL BA, Barrister, Under Sheriff of Lancashire.
+2025 entrants can be found here.

 Our Judges take great pleasure in seeing the hard work, endeavour and community spirit that Lancashire villages and their residents put into being involved in the competition.
 The process and independence of our judging ensures fairness, and it is great to see individual effort rewarded.